SEPA+PrEP: a biobehavioral intervention to prevent HIV in Peruvian women

 acquired immunodeficiency syndrome, sexually transmitted diseases, public healthAbstract

-More than 110,000 people with HIV live in Peru.
-Among reported cases, women between the ages of 30 and 34 predominate, followed by those between the ages of 20 and 29 and 35 and 49.
-The most prevalent route of transmission is sexual, present in more than 90% of cases; in women, this occurs almost exclusively through heterosexual relationships.
-In this context, the present study examines the experience of implementing the HIV prevention intervention (SEPA+PrEP) with volunteer community health workers in Lima, promoted by the Faculty of Nursing of the Cayetano Heredia Peruvian University.
-The objective was to evaluate the acceptability and feasibility of SEPA (health, education, prevention, and self-care) integrated with PrEP (pre-exposure prophylaxis) among community leaders in Lima.
-At the conclusion of the project, it became clear that there is still limited knowledge about HIV transmission and prevention among Peruvian women, as well as a need to expand the intervention on a larger scale to potentially contribute to reducing the number of new infections in the country.
+More than 110,000 people living with HIV reside in Peru.
+Among reported cases in women, those aged 30-34 are the most prevalent, followed by women aged 20-29 and 35-49.
+Sexual transmission accounts for more than 90% of all cases; in women, it occurs almost exclusively through heterosexual intercourse.
+Within this context, the present study examines the implementation experience of the HIV prevention intervention (SEPA+PrEP) delivered by community health volunteers in Lima and led by the Faculty of Nursing of Universidad Peruana Cayetano Heredia.
+The objective was to assess the acceptability and feasibility of SEPA (health, education, prevention, and self-care) integrated with PrEP (pre-exposure prophylaxis) among community leaders in Lima.
+At the conclusion of the project, limited knowledge regarding HIV transmission and prevention among Peruvian women was evident, as well as the need to scale up the intervention to potentially contribute to reducing the number of new infections in the country.

 Downloads